 Her recent album Greffes won the 2012-13 Opus Award for Best Album — Musique Actuelle & Electroacoustic Music awarded by the Conseil québécois de la musique (CQM).
-A year later, her piece T.A.G. was nominated for the 2013-14 Opus Award for Best New Work.
+A year later, her piece T.A.G. was nominated for the 2013-14 Opus Award for Premiere of the Year.

 [English translation: François Couture, viii-18]

 On the web

 March 14 – April 6, 2019Montréal (Québec)